tominhai-cui2025/tominhai-cui2025.github.io/content/english/about/_index.md

 Relevant work may involve CUIs taking on diverse social roles (e.g., teammates, tutors) or propose fresh directions for ToM research in human-CUI interaction.
 We particularly encourage work that examines how ToM-like abilities can be operationalized, designed, and evaluated, raising questions around which metrics and benchmarks truly capture whether a CUI ‘has’ ToM.

 We invite academic and industry researchers to contribute 2–6 page papers (in ACM double-column format) that include position statements, literature reviews, or in-progress empirical studies.
-We are especially interested in short position papers that make an argument for a viewpoint or perspective about what *shoud* be done in ToM in human-CUI interaction to advance the current research and industry landscape.
+We are especially interested in short position papers that make an argument for a viewpoint or perspective about what *should* be done in ToM in human-CUI interaction to advance the current research and industry landscape.

 All submissions will be assessed based on their quality and relevance to ToM in human-CUI interaction, and accepted papers will be made available on the workshop website.
 At least one author of each accepted submission must attend the workshop in person.
-For further information, contact us at qiaosiw@andrew.cmu.edu
+For further information, please feel free to contact Qiaosi Wang (Chelsea) at qiaosiw@andrew.cmu.edu

 <!-- In this workshop, we aim to bring together researchers investigating ToM from different research perspectives to define a unifying agenda for Mutual Theory of Mind (MToM) in human-CUI interactions, where both humans and CUIs exhibit ToM-like capabilities throughout their interactions.